 Evidence from cohort studies across different countries reinforces these findings, where the increased risk of all-cause mortality ranged from 2.1 to 7.9 for autistic adults.
 For example, an Australian population-based cohort study (41) examined mortality rates among autistic people.
 When compared with the general population, mortality rates for autistic people were 2.06 times higher.
 Mouridsen et al. (37) conducted a retrospective cohort study comparing mortality among 341 Danish autistic people followed up from 1960–93, reported that mortality risk among those with autism was nearly twice that of the general population.
 Similarly, a retrospective, population-based cohort study in Taiwan (42) reported that autistic adults had a 2.9-fold increased risk of all-cause mortality when compared with non-autistic controls, and these elevations were consistent across age groups.
 Autistic people aged 15–29 years had a 4.1-fold increased risk of all-cause mortality, and those aged >30 years had a 2.6-fold increased risk.
 In autistic adults aged >30 years, a higher mortality rate was found in most risk factor categories except cancer and suicide, including infection and urogenital categories, in which mortality rates were not increased in the other age groups.

 An earlier retrospective cohort study by Shavelle et al. (2001) (43) carried out over 12 years (1983-1997) in the US reported similar patterns.
 This study reported about twice the overall risk of death compared with the general population.
 Deaths due to seizures were more than 30-times higher, while deaths due to circulatory issues were twice as high and cancer deaths over 1.5-times higher.
 More recent evidence from a longitudinal US study (44) of adolescents and adults with autism followed over a 20-year period (1998 – 2018) identified cardiac arrest and cancer as the most common cause of death.

+Vos et al. (2017) (35) modelled YLDs for autism across age groups, reporting declines from 431.8 per 100,000 at ages 20–24 to 5.8 at ages 90-94 to 1.2 per 100,000 in those ≥95 years.
+Whiteford et al. (2015) (36) highlighted the widespread impact of autism, including YLDs and DALYs, from 1990 to 2010, including variation by gender.
+The age-standardised DALYs per 100,000 of population attributable to autism in 1990 and 2010 were approximately 85 in males and 29 in females.
+Differences in DALYs for autistic adults saw 10-fold discrepancies in different study results, which ranged from approximately 30 to 383 per 100,000.

 1.4 Life expectancy